 Once browned, add the curry powder, tomato paste, ginger & garlic paste and grated carrot to the pan and cook for 1 min further or until fragrant

 Whilst the spices are cooking, squeeze the pouch[es] of steamed white basmati rice to separate the grains

 Add the rice to the pan with a small splash of water and give everything a good mix up

-Add the baby leaf spinach with another small splash of water and cook, covered, for 2 min or until the spinach has wilted and the lamb is cooked through
+Wash the baby leaf spinach, then add it to the pan with another small splash of water and cook, covered, for 2 min or until the spinach has wilted and the lamb is cooked through

 Note: Please make sure you cook your lamb thoroughly (until piping hot!) as cooking equipment varies

 Once done, season with a generous pinch of salt and pepper and stir it all together – this is your lamb keema